polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/cache/list-cache

-This endpoint retusn the number of cache items on your server, optionally allowing you to page with the following query parameters.
+This endpoint returns the number of cache items on your server, optionally allowing you to page with the following query parameters.

 * __[limit]__ - Maximum number of items to return